2012 Karavan mall shooting

+On 26 September 2012, a mass shooting took place at Karavan mall in Kyiv, Ukraine.

 Events

-The incident saw suspect Yaroslav Mazurok (or Mazurka) supposedly taken to the back room of the Karavan Shopping Mall by security guards.
+The incident saw suspect Yaroslav Mazurok supposedly taken to the back room of the Karavan Shopping Mall by security guards.
 At this point, he produced a gun and shot dead three of the security guards, seriously injuring a fourth, before escaping.
+The entire incident was captured on the mall's CCTV cameras.

-The case stunned Ukraine, soon becoming one of the most infamous incidents of gun crime since Ukrainian independence (1991).
-Accused shooter Mazurok then apparently went on the run for over a month, before his body was found in the woods near Kyiv's Dorohozhychi metro station.
+The case become one of the most infamous incidents of gun crime since Ukrainian independence (1991).
+Mazurok then apparently went on the run for over a month, before his body was found in the woods near Kyiv's Dorohozhychi metro station.
 The police reported him as being an illegal gunsmith, and a trained assassin, however his family protested his innocence, with his wife claiming he was a labourer, and had been framed.